lancemonotone/wp-js-navbox/README.md

 # wp-navbox
 Developed for Williams College but easily modified for other clients.
-Features native WP search and navigation with text hinting, incorporating two different data streams provided by JSON.
+Features native WP search and navigation with text hinting, incorporating two different data streams with pre-determined text tokens (e.g. 'running' for 'cross-country') provided by JSON.
 In the case of the example shown, these consist of one list of college departments and another of faculty and staff contacts.

 [See the Navbox in the wild.] (http://math.williams.edu/)